marcio777/cadmus/src/en/Chapter-II/Part I: Introduction.md

 - To introduce the 'bare bones' of any Java program (consisting of a main function within a class)
 - To briefly cover some basic programming constructs (i.e. if statements and general idea of looping)

+## What is a method?

+Put simply, a method - also known as a function or procedure in other languages - is a block of code that carries out a task.
+You can think of them as helpers which all come together in order to help you build your program.

+Methods are generally created in order to carry out some specified task, to check if some condition is true or not, or to accept user input.
+The main point is, they are usually used to segment a program into more understandable steps which can be called in a desired order.